Hounshell/argparse-sh/README.md

 set -e;

 # The description is long, so we pulled it out into a variable for clarity.
-PROGRAM_DESCRIPTION="This demo program provides a number of examples of how to use ArgParse.
+PROGRAM_DESCRIPTION="This demo program provides a number of examples of how to use ArgParse-sh.
 You can provide a number of arguments that are parsed and sent back to the wrapper script as environment variables.

 Feel free to save this script and run it with a variety of parameters to test things out.";

-# Run ArgParse with argument definitions and pass command line through.
+# Run ArgParse-sh with argument definitions and pass command line through.
-eval "$(argparse \
+eval "$(argparse-sh \
   --string given-name first-name \
       --description "Name given to you.
 In western cultures this is usually your first name." \
       --required \